-HLGE has in place a whistle-blowing policy where officers and employees of the Group and other persons can raise in confidence, whether anonymously or otherwise, concerns on possible improprieties relating to accounting, financial reporting, internal controls and auditing matters without fear of reprisals in any form.
+HLGE has in place a whistle-blowing policy where officers and employees of the Group and other persons can raise in confidence, whether anonymously or otherwise, concerns on possible improprieties relating to accounting, financial reporting, internal controls, auditing matters and other malpractices and misconduct without fear of reprisals in any form.
 The ARC has the responsibility of overseeing this policy.
-Under these procedures, arrangements are in place for independent investigation of such matters raised (where appropriate) and for appropriate follow up action to be taken.
+Under these procedures, arrangements are in place for independent investigation by the ARC chairman or using internal and/or external resources, of such matters raised in good faith (where appropriate) and for appropriate follow up action to be taken.

-In order to facilitate and encourage the reporting of such matters, the whistle-blowing policy, together with the dedicated whistle-blowing communication channels (email and postal address as well as telephone contact numbers) are available on the Company's website and is easily accessible by all employees of the Group and other persons.
+In order to facilitate and encourage the reporting of such matters, the whistle-blowing policy, together with the dedicated whistle-blowing communication channels (email and postal address as well as telephone contact numbers) are available on the Company's corporate website and is easily accessible by all employees of the Group and other persons.
+The ARC monitors the whistle-blowing complaints received and ensures appropriate follow up actions are taken.